HubbleNetwork/hubble-install-robward/README.md

 The installer requires network access and elevated permissions to:
 - **Download dependencies** (uv, segger-jlink) via your system's package manager
 - **Flash firmware** to your connected developer board via USB
-- **Communicate with Hubble APIs** to fetch the appropriate firmware for your board
+- **Communicate with Hubble APIs** to register and name your board as a device belonging to your organization

 The installer does **not**:
 - Collect telemetry or usage data